Office of Consumer Health Insurance 2006 Annual Report

 Other duties as assigned by the Director

-During the early years, benchmarks were established for the OCHI staff to ensure prompt assistance is provided to consumers.
+During the early years of OCHI, benchmarks were established for the OCHI staff to ensure prompt assistance is provided to consumers.
 These benchmarks established the desired levels of consumer service to be met or exceeded.
 OCHI continues to meet those benchmarks.

 4. Uninsured Ombudsman Program